Excel VLOOKUP Made Easy – Learn Basics with Practice File & Video

 You might want to use the Excel formula auditing feature if you get any error messages.

-VLOOKUP Across Spreadsheets: Exact Match Example
+VLOOKUP & Multiple Spreadsheets: Exact Match Example

 The second scenario dealt with that same election file.
 This time there was an extra worksheet for political parties.
 The voter’s party was listed as an alphanumeric value called “Pcode” and not the political party.